Pmmlabs/OpenPeriscope/README.md

 * All functions of mobile client (except broadcasting)
 * Recording of live broadcasts
 * Downloading of replays
+* Notifications and automatic download, when broadcast from subscriptions starts
 * Screenlists
 * Chat history (also in SRT subtitles)
 * Periscope API test